istio/istio.io/content/docs/concepts/traffic-management/overview/index.md

-For example, the Kubernetes adapter implements controllers to watch the Kubernetes API server for changes to pod registration information, ingress resources, and third-party resources that store traffic management rules.
+For example, the Kubernetes adapter implements controllers to watch the Kubernetes API server for changes to pod registration information, ingress resources, and third-party resources like custom resource definitions (CRDs) that store traffic management rules.
 The Kubernetes adapter translates this data for the abstract model, so Pilot can generate and deliver the appropriate Envoy-specific configurations.

 The Pilot **service discovery and traffic rules** use the abstract model to let Envoy proxies know about one another in the mesh through the **Envoy API.**